Your questions answered

 What about the restaurants?
 Will they be open for business?

-Yes, many of our restaurants and cafes will remain open for click & collect and/or takeaway.
-We would ask visitors to check the relevant brands websites to see what’s available.
+Our restaurants and cafes are now open for in-door and/or outside dining.
+We would ask visitors to check the relevant brands websites for more information.

 Have Eldon Square staff been specially trained to manage this new way of shopping?